Zagaz/wp-my-block-/README.md

 1. Go to the post/page editor
 2. Add a new block
-3. Look for the "My Block" block
+3. Look for the "Zagaz" block
 4. Fill in the fields
 5. Save the post/page